Posted on Leave a comment

 Hospital Corpsman Third Class Vietnam

 Born January 20, 1945, in Clearwater, FL, Ingram joined the United States Navy at age eighteen.
 He received his training in California before being sent to Japan and then Vietnam as part of Company C, 1st Battalion, 7th Marines in July 1965.
+In 1988 Robert R. Ingram was awarded the Medal of Honor for actions during the Vietnam War.

 In February 1966, Petty Officer Ingram and his company came under heavy fire.
 As Ingram sprinted toward the front to assist the wounded bullets punctured both of his canteens.
 Noticing a machine gunner had been injured, Ingram took up the post, manning the gun for the duration.
 For his bravery he received the Silver Star, the nation’s third highest military honor.